-Yes, no one can opt out of this pandemic.
+Yes, no one can opt-out of this pandemic.
 But the best way we can do is change our attitude towards it.
-I saw a graphic which was getting popular and I found it very interesting, and how your attitude will influence your colleagues, clients, and the whole community.
+I saw a graphic that was getting popular and I found it very interesting, and how your attitude will influence your colleagues, clients, and the whole community.

 2. Set an action plan